 Invalid blocks are defined as blocks that contain one or more invalid bits whose reliability is not guaranteed by Samsung.
 The information regarding the invalid block(s) is so called as the invalid block information.
+Devices with invalid block(s) have the same quality level or as devices with all valid blocks and have the same AC and DC characteristics.
 An invalid block(s) does not affect the performance of valid block(s) because it is isolated from the bit line and the common source line by a select transistor.
 The system design must be able to mask out the invalid block(s) via address mapping.
+The 1st block of the NAND Flash, however, is fully guaranteed to be a valid block.